 Remember: no one knows your life better than you, and you will do great!

-If the officer determines that your marriage is valid based on a preponderance of the evidence (meaning, greater than 51%), he or she will approve the issuance of your green card.
+If the officer determines that your marriage is valid based on a preponderance of the evidence (meaning, greater than 51%), he or she will recommend your green card application again for approval and initiate the issuance of your marriage Green Card thereafter.

 While some officers do not mind telling you whether your case will be recommended for approval right then and there, most assert the usual, “We will conduct a final review of your case and, if everything looks good, you will receive your decision in the mail.”

-If, on the other hand, the interview leaves some questions unanswered or some doubt about your relationship, you will either receive a request for additional evidence or be scheduled for a second interview.
+If, on the other hand, the interview leaves some questions unanswered or some doubt about the veracity of your relationship, you will either receive a request for additional evidence or be scheduled for a second interview.
 Keep in mind that getting your official green card may take time.

-The most important thing to remember for your interview is that USCIS officers are not likely to ask questions to try to trick you.
-Also, if asked a question whose answer you do not know or recall (e.g., specific dates, places, etc.), it is perfectly acceptable to say, “I am sorry officer, I don’t know—it’s been a while.”
+The most important thing to remember for your AOS interview is that USCIS officers are not likely to ask questions to try to trick you.
+Also, if asked a question whose answer you or your foreign national spouse do not know or recall (e.g., specific dates, places, etc.), it is perfectly acceptable to say, “I am sorry officer, I don’t know—it’s been a while.”
 Just be yourself!

 HOW TAKHSH LAW CAN HELP

-While having an attorney is not a must, the best way to ensure peace of mind throughout the adjustment of status process, including the marriage-based interview, is to have competent counsel by your side.
-A qualified immigration lawyer can help you prepare ahead of time and alleviate some of your stress.
+While having an attorney is not a must, the best way to ensure peace of mind throughout the adjustment of status process, including the marriage-based interview, is to have competent counsel who understands immigration laws, adjusting status eligibility criteria, visa waiver program and immigrant visa status adjustment, and the green card application process by your side.
+A qualified immigration lawyer can help you and your foreign spouse prepare the immigration process ahead of time and alleviate some of your stress.

 Contact Takhsh Law P.C. for more information.